-In Figure 5, the mean of the computation time is shown with a standard deviation bar for each N over 100 simulation runs.
-In this figure, one notices the computation time of RGT is under 0.015 seconds for all values of N and increases linearly with N. Thus, the computation time cost of RGT for the scheduling algorithm is very small but the performance improvement is relatively high.
+In Figure 5, we now present the mean of the computation time with a standard deviation bar for each N over 100 simulation runs.
+In this figure, we see that the computation time of RGT is under 0.015 seconds for all values of N and increases linearly with N. Thus, the computation time cost of RGT to scheduling algorithm is very small but the performance improvement is relatively high.